 3. Discussion related to the interest of the community in establishing a Police Enforcement Officer.

 Options as discussed with Sheriff Bean, Elk Rapids Chief of Police and others in industry reviewed by B. Cook.
-On April 19th, B. Cook will be proposing placing issue on the ballot for a 5-year - .35 Millage. $35 per $100,000 of assessed value to cover cost of position.
+On April 19th, B. Cook will be proposing placing issue on the ballot for a 5-year - .35 Millage. $35 per $100,000 of TAXABLE value to cover cost of position.

 T. Stillings – Any reports from the Sheriff regarding crime in area that has been reviewed.
 Review should contain statistics on murders, break-ins, etc. Against proposal.
 Shared an experience of a neighbor involved in domestic violence and the need to call for Law Enforcement.
 Due to another call, there was no one available but as issues escalated, it only took a call back to get an officer dispatched out of Elk Rapids.
 All went well.
 P. VanHese, Dragonfly Ln states there is a criminal element that is present in all areas.
 With a highway going through our area, this only increases risks.
 Feels a police presence would deter crime.
 States people don’t feel as easy to commit crimes when there is a presence.
 References the shooting last summer at the south end of Torch Lake.